civics411/civics411/README.md

+# Civics411

-# Civics411 - information on how become politically involved in the United States
+Information on how become politically involved in a community within the United States

 ## Non-Partisan Resources